Skill over Scale: The Case for Medium, Domain-Specific Models for SE: Approach

 \subsection{Training details}

 The training was performed on four NVIDIA Quadro RTX 8000 GPUs, each with 48GB of memory, hosted in an on-premise server.
 To calculate the cost of training our models for those without access to this hardware, we base our estimates on quotes for NVIDIA's A6000 GPU series, as these are currently widely available via cloud computing environments and have the same memory capacity as our GPUs.
-Nevertheless, A6000 GPUs outperform the Quadro RTX 8000 by ca. 80\% \cite{gpuPerformance}.
-We thus take the GPU hours required to train each of our models and multiply them by the standard rate of an A6000 in the cloud, which is approximately \$1 per hour \cite{gpuPricing}, and by the ratio 1/1.8 to compensate for the performance disparity.
-Training the SOBertLarge model required ca. 30 days on four GPUs for a total of ca. 2,880 GPU hours, which is equivalent to \$1600.
+A6000 GPUs outperform the Quadro RTX 8000 by ca. 80\% \cite{gpuPerformance}, so we take the GPU hours required to train each of our models and multiply them by the standard rate of an A6000 in the cloud, which is approximately \$1 per hour \cite{gpuPricing}, and by the ratio 1/1.8 to compensate for the performance disparity.
+Training the SOBertLarge model required ca. 30 days on four GPUs for a total of ca. 2,880 GPU hours at an A6000-equivalent cost of \$1600.
 The SOBertBase model required just 7 days (ca. 672 GPU hours) to train, which amounts to \$374.

 Figure \ref{fig:lossPlotsComparison} shows the comparison between the training and validation loss curves of SOBertBase and SOBertLarge.
 Both SOBertBase and SOBertLarge were trained for 100,000 steps at which point they had seen around 54 billion tokens.